Ad Noctum: Chapter 2

 “What’s our current velocity?”
 Volker asked, unable to completely contain his curiosity.

 “Relative to what?”
-Rush snapped.
+Rush asked.
 “Aren’t you an astrophysicist?
 Aren’t frames of reference fucking fundamental to every waking moment of your professional life?”

 “Um,” Volker said, taken aback.
 “Relative to whatever convention is used by space-faring people, okay?
 Or space-faring Goa’uld?
 I don’t know.”